 You have skipped the navigation, tab for page content

-Tristan hopes to make an impression during pre-season
+Tristan hoping to make pre-season impression

 A junior star who represented Queensland U/18s, the hooker has played nearly 70 games of Queensland Cup, bringing a wealth of senior football experience to the young group who began pre-season training on November 4.